andreypz/nwu-dalitz-analysis/LOG.md

     * Top background estimation scripts are added

 2012-Oct-31
-  * Made it to run with 2012 and 2011 ntuples using same code (although, the ntuples are diferent)
+  * Made it to run with 2012 and 2011 ntuples using same code (although, the ntuples are different)
     * Lepton selection is modified
   * b quarks study and top-background estimation scripts are updated